joinpursuit/capstone/ideation/README.md

 Not every product is going to be made for everyone.
 There are specialized baby products that many adults have no use for.
 The needs of a young couple is different than that of an old person living on their own.

 And perhaps the problem that you identified that was most interesting to you was not something for you.
-Perhaps your friend has a dog walking business and they have trouble figuring out how to best schedule their time.
-Perhaps you saw a news report that 70% of car owners lose their keys every day and spend an average of 5 minutes a day looking for their keys, and you want to help them.
+Perhaps, you are not fond of dogs but, your friend has a dog walking business and they have trouble figuring out how to best schedule their time.
+Perhaps, you don't have a lawn yourself, but you saw a news report that 70% of lawnmower owners forget to service their machines on a regular schedule.

-When thinking of ideas, it doesn't have to be something that everyone uses.
-It can be something that addresses the need(s) of a specific part of the population.

 Once you have your initial set of ideas from observation, think about who would benefit from your idea.
-You should now be able to narrow all the ideas you had into a smaller number of ideas that have greater potential.
+You should now be able to narrow all the ideas you had into a smaller number of ideas that have greater potential to become a business idea.

 As you think of specific users your idea will become clearer and more robust.